thitipongroo/sentinel-iot-platform/docs/scaling.md

 ---

-### 6. Frontend — CDN and Edge
+### 7. Frontend — CDN and Edge

 Next.js on Vercel already distributes static assets via global CDN.
 For the WebSocket connection:

-- In development: direct to `ws://localhost:8080`
+- Development: direct to `ws://localhost:8080`
-- In production: use a WebSocket-aware load balancer (AWS ALB with sticky sessions, or Cloudflare with WebSocket support) pointing to the backend cluster
+- Production: WebSocket-aware load balancer (AWS ALB with sticky sessions, or Cloudflare with WebSocket support) pointing to the backend cluster

 ```text
 Browser ──▶ Vercel CDN (static/SSR pages)